nimsara1999/intellimate/README.md

 	+ Start developing machine learning features with already  [trained models.](https://www.tensorflow.org/lite/models/trained)
 	+ Modify existing TensorFlow Lite models using tools such as  [Model Maker](https://www.tensorflow.org/lite/models/modify/model_maker).
 	+ Build a  [custom model](https://www.tensorflow.org/tutorials/customization/custom_training_walkthrough)  with TensorFlow tools and then  [convert](https://www.tensorflow.org/lite/models/convert)  it to TensorFlow Lite.
-4. TensorFlow Lite with microcontrollers.
+4. TensorFlow Lite with microcontrollers using google Colab.
 [Tutorial ](https://blog.tensorflow.org/2019/11/how-to-get-started-with-machine.html)

-Also there is a online tool called [Edge Impulse](https://studio.edgeimpulse.com/studio/270549) for create own light-weight models for embedded systems.

 **My Example: Test ML model for pen detection on esp32 ai thinker cam module.**

 This model trained using 36 sample pen photos.
 Then exported as a arduino library and directly used on esp32.
+This example done by without using tensorflow and google colab.
+Trained ML classifier on locally.
+[All Steps. ](https://eloquentarduino.com/esp32-cam-image-recognition/https://eloquentarduino.com/esp32-cam-image-recognition/)

+Steps:
+1.  collect images from Esp32-cam to create a dataset
+2.  train a Machine Learning classifier on your PC to classify images
+3.  deploy that classifier to your Esp32-cam

 https://github.com/nimsara1999/intellimate/assets/85945422/d77be6c5-7691-4bad-ae43-59a713a80e49
 ***